Codecademy/docs/content/css/concepts/position/position.md

 ---
-Title: 'Position'
+Title: "Position"
-Description: 'Positioning in CSS provides designers and developers options for positioning HTML elements on a web page.
-The CSS position can be set to static, relative, absolute, or fixed or sticky.'
+Description: "Positioning in CSS provides designers and developers options for positioning HTML elements on a web page.
+The CSS position can be set to static, relative, absolute, or fixed or sticky."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Positioning'
+  - "Positioning"
-  - 'Properties'
+  - "Properties"
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Positioning in CSS provides designers and developers options for positioning HTML elements on a web page.